mengis21/news-sentiment-stock-movement-week1/README.md

-# B8W1: Predicting Price Moves with News Sentiment
+I wan # B8W1: Predicting Price Moves with News Sentiment

 Applied analytics for the 10 Academy Week 1 challenge: quantify daily financial-news tone, enrich price histories with technical indicators, and benchmark how sentiment correlates with next-day returns.